top of page

 jimmy leach trumpet.jpeg

 Raised by church musicians in Oklahoma, Jimmy grew up singing and playing piano, organ, guitar, and trumpet.
-His education includes a bachelor’s degree in music education, an MM in trumpet, and a DMA in trumpet from Boston University, where he studied with Tom Rolfs, principal trumpet of the BSO.
+His education includes a bachelor’s degree in music education, an MM in trumpet, and a DMA in trumpet from Boston University, where he studied with Tom Rolfs, principal trumpet of the Boston Symphony Orchestra.
 Jimmy’s varied career has included performances with Johnny Mathis, Emmanuel Ax, Thelonious Monk Jr., Shirley Jones, Bernadette Peters, Holland American Line, Trinity Church (Boston), the Handel & Haydn Society, the Boston Lyric Opera, and the Boston Symphony Brass and Percussion under John Willimas in Fenway Park.
 While in Boston, Jimmy received three teaching awards as a teaching assistant at Harvard University.
 Jimmy serves as the organist/soloist at Church of the Ascension in Middletown and leads The Jimmy Leach Jazztet.
 Jimmy's latest album, “Jimmy Leach Sings Chet Baker,” can be found at your favorite streaming service.

 Sean Connolly, Secretary